-3.1.
 Training & Awareness

-- (a) Extensive research has shown training and awareness of impairment related issues provides the most effective means of behavioral change and encourages better decision making.
-The two types of training in accordance with this policy to do this are: - (i) Workplace Impairment Training (WIT) all workers onsite will do this training; - (ii) Preliminary Impairment Assessment (PIA) HSRs, delegates and the PC's safety staff will undertake this training.
+- Extensive research has shown training and awareness of impairment related issues provides the most effective means of behavioural change and encourages better decision making.
+The two types of training in accordance with this policy to do this are: - (a) Workplace Impairment Training (WIT) all workers on-site will do this training; - (b) Preliminary Impairment Assessment (PIA) HSRs, delegates and the PC's safety staff will undertake this training.